 This section provides a worked example of how to do Wishing Piece RNG manipulation for Max Raid battles.
-Wishing Piece RNG involves throwing a Wishing Piece into your chosen Raid Den, searching for a desirable result using PokeFinder, then advancing seed by date skipping until the result has been acquired.
+Wishing Piece RNG involves throwing a Wishing Piece into your chosen raid den, searching for a desirable result using PokeFinder, then advancing the seed by date skipping until the result has been acquired.

 Figure 1 - Game Setup

-Before doing anything else you will need to pick a the Raid Den or Pokemon that you wish to RNG abuse.
+First, you will need to pick the raid den or Pokémon that you wish to RNG abuse.
 Instructions on how to find your Den ID can be found on the main page.
-If you do not know how to find this information you must go back and review the material starting from this point.
-Return to this page once you have picked a desirable Raid Den and found the Den ID.
+If you do not know how to find this information, go back and review the material starting from this point.
+Return to this page once you have picked a raid den and found the Den ID.

-Next, you will need to aquire a den of the correct rarity.
-This is done by saving outside of an inactive den then using either of the following methods:
+Next, you will need to activate a beam of the correct rarity.
+This is done by saving next to an inactive den, then using either of the following methods:

 Home

-button on your controller once you see the beam colour.
-If the colour does not match your desired rarity, reset the game before saving and retry.Note - Event Distribution dens will always be of common rarity (red beam) which means you will need to use the second method and check the species inside the den to confirm that you have spawned an Event Distribution den.
+button on your controller as soon as you see the beam colour.
+If the colour does not match your desired rarity, reset the game before it automatically saves and try again.Note - Event dens will always be of common rarity (red beam), which means you will need to use the second method and check the species inside the den to confirm that you have spawned an event den.

 Figure 2 - Tool Setup

-After aquiring the correct Raid Den rarity you will need to configure PokeFinder accordingly.
-In this example our search filters are configured to search for any shiny Runerigus within 10,000 advances.
+After acquiring the correct raid den rarity, you will need to configure PokeFinder accordingly.
+In this example, our search filters are configured to search for any shiny Runerigus within 10,000 advances.
 It takes roughly 1 hour to advance 7,000 days using the quickest method (Luxray date advancing).
 Keep this in mind when considering your search range.

-Once you have configured your search filters, connect to LiveHeX and open the Raid subwindow at the bottom, then navigate through the dropdown list until you find your Den ID.
-In this example my Den ID is 72.
+Once you have configured your search filters in PokeFinder, connect to LiveHeX, open the correct Raid subwindow at the bottom, and select your Den ID in the dropdown.
+In this example, my Den ID is 72.

 Copy the seed and paste it into the Seed

 button.
-If your seed produces any Pokemon that matches your search conditions the search result table will be populated.
+If your seed produces any Pokémon that matches your search conditions, they will appear in the search result table.

 Figure 3 - Target Found

-In Figure 4 we can see that a Shiny, Gentle natured Runerigus has been found in 1896 advances (rare beam).
-It is now time to begin advancing the seed using date skipping until we are close to the target.
+In Figure 4 we can see that a shiny, Gentle-natured Runerigus appears in 1,896 advances (rare beam).
+It is now time to advance the seed by date skipping until we are close to the target.

-The seed is advanced 1-by-1 per day that has passed, which means we will need to advance 1896 days to hit our target seed.
+The seed is advanced one time for each day that passes, which means we will need to advance 1896 days to hit our target seed.
 We can trick the game into thinking a day has passed using the Luxray date advancement tool (recommended for speed), or using the date skipping exploit (recommended if you dislike the idea of using Luxray to artificially modify the system date).

-Note - Most players will want to manipulate the species, this is done by 3 advances before your target seed.
-Ensure that you subtract 3 from the total amount of advances required if you plan to manipulate species.
-So in my case, I would advance 1893 days as I wish for my shiny raid to be a Runerigus.
+Note - Most players will want to target a specific species in the raid den.
+Unfortunately, the species cannot be RNG manipulated, so we can only roll it randomly.
+This is done by stopping exactly 3 advances before the target RNG state, saving the game, and repeatedly advancing 3 times to see if the species has randomly rolled to the correct one.
+Ensure that you subtract 3 from the total number of advances required if you plan to reroll species.
+In my case, I would advance 1,893 days as I wish for my shiny raid to be a Runerigus.

 These are all of the possible methods used to advance the RNG state, from quickest to slowest: